 If you've never made Veal Scallopini with Piccata sauce, you're in for a real treat!
-Tender slices of seasoned veal, lightly pan-seared and topped with a lemony sauce!
+Tender slices of seasoned veal, lightly pan-seared and topped with a light lemon sauce!

 And the beauty of this veal recipe is that it's ready in minutes - literally, each slice of veal takes about 3 minutes to cook per side!